 Why this matters for the seeker

 The person who has followed the evidence from the existence of God through the fine-tuning of the universe, the reality of consciousness, the grounding of morality, and the coherence of the theistic worldview now faces a practical question: has this God spoken?
-And if so, how do we identify the authentic message?
+If so, how do we identify the authentic message?